“They gave me life”—Natalie’s Story

 Fortunately for Natalie, the Kasai worked.
 After three weeks in the hospital, she was able to go home and her health dramatically improved.
 Life finally became ‘normal’; something her family gave up thinking was possible.

-For the next six years, Natalie’s life was like that of any other kid except for annual doctor’s visits, blood tests and other procedures to monitor her health.
+Natalie’s life became like that of any other kid—except for annual doctor’s visits, blood tests and other procedures to monitor her health.
 She was strong, healthy and had no fears about her future.

 All that changed when Natalie turned 13, and she began to suffer complications brought on by her disease.
 Portal hypertension (increased blood pressure in the veins which can cause internal bleeding) and an enlarged spleen triggered severe abdominal pain.
 She had to start taking multiple medications to keep her body stable and to manage her symptoms.